 Sorry, this item sold.
 Have seaglassgems4you make something just for you, or try these other items:

-According to one worker I spoke to at the Lundberg Studios during a visit, decades ago, glass remnants of each day's production was dumped into the stream that ran past the studio which, in turn, made its way into the Pacific Ocean.
-It is called end-of-day glass - same way end-of-day glass was created in Northern England.
-Decades later, it is the source of the magnificent sea glass washing up on one particular beach in Santa Cruz, California.
+It is believed that at the end of the production day, the workers would dump the remaining glass into the Pacific.
+It was called end-of-day glass - same way end-of-day glass was created in Northern England.
+Decades later, it is widely-believed to be the source of the magnificent sea glass washing up on one particular beach in Santa Cruz, California.

 Now, I do not collect my own Santa Cruz sea glass.
 It is not for the faint of heart.
 The waves are known to be fierce.
 It does not wash ashore often.
-So, I purchase pieces from a well-known Santa Cruz sea glass hunter in my circle of colleagues.
-This lovely piece is one of many that I will be creating and listing in the coming months.
+Mostly, to find it, you need to stand in the surf and dig for it.
+I have heard of a collector breaking a leg doing so.
+I have a chronic ankle issue.
+As much as I am aching to get in those waters myself, I know I cannot :( So, I purchase pieces from a well-known Santa Cruz sea glass hunter in my circle of colleagues.
+This lovely piece is the first of many that I will be creating and listing in the coming months.